McNerdius/TailBlazorLite/README.md

 # Upcoming

-An Azure Static Web Apps deployment.
+Notes on the Azure Static Web Apps deployment.
 Azure Static Web Apps "automagic" deployment falls short here: it sees `package.json` and assumes this is a JS-ecosystem project.
 We have to give it a bit of extra help.